alessandropedone/cauchy-kowalevski-theorem/README.md

 # The Cauchy-Kowalevski Theorem and Its Consequences

-Bachelor's thesis in Mathematcal Engineering at Politecnico di Milano
+Bachelor's thesis in Mathematcal Engineering at Politecnico di Milano (A.Y.
+2023/2024).

+Supervised by Prof. Maurizio Grasselli.

 # Abstract